solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    studio-data-flows--enrich-customer-data

-TODO: Add the notebook from Task 1 to the pipeline?
-This would require adding something to drop the staging table, since it is currently failing if the table exists.

 ## Task 3 - Monitor pipelines

 In this task, you review the pipeline monitoring functionality in Azure Synapse Analytics.